 You can typically remove and reject cookies from our Website with your browser settings.
 Many browsers are set to accept cookies until you change your settings.
 If you remove or reject our cookies, it could affect how our Website works for you.

-Nonetheless, because the projects created by your child or other children may contain your child’s image or voice, and may be uploaded by your child or other children (rather than you) to our secured servers and shared to your email address or to your account and/or the email address or account of any other parents/guardians whose children collaborated, participated, or were included on the project the FTC may classify this as “collecting” and “disclosing” your child’s personal information.
-This is the only “personal information” that we may collect from your child for such purpose.
+Nonetheless, because the photo, video or audios files or projects may be created by your child or other children from the Camp, files or projects may contain your child’s image or voice, and may be uploaded by your child or other children from the Camp (rather than by you) to our secured servers and then to your secured account and/or the secured account of any other parents/guardians whose children attended the same online session and/or collaborated, participated, or were included on the project, the FTC may classify this as ‘collecting’ your child’s personal information.
+This is the only “personal information” that we may collect from your child for such a purpose.
 It will not be used by us for any other purpose, disclosed, or combined with any other information from your child.

-Your consent is required for the collection, use, or disclosure of your child’s information as may appear in a photo, video, audio, or software application project(s) that your child creates, collaborates on, participates in, or was included in as part of the Studio programs.
-Your consent authorizes the collection, use, or disclosure of your child’s information as may appear in a photo, video, audio, or software application to children, parents/guardians of children, staff members, and third party contractors of Steve & Kate’s Camp as well as to third parties who may receive your child’s information from other children or parents/guardians whose children collaborate, participate, or were included on projects with your child.
-By signing you consent to any and all recordings of your child while s/he is in the Studio.
+Your consent is required for the collection, use, or disclosure of your child’s information as may appear in a photo, video, audio, or software application file or project(s) that your child creates, collaborates on, participates in, or was included in as part of the camp activities.
+Your consent authorizes the collection, use, or disclosure of your child’s information as may appear in a photo, video, or audio file or project, or software application to campers, parents/guardians of campers, staff members, and third party contractors of the Camp as well as to third parties who may receive your child’s information from other campers or parents/guardians whose children attend the same online session and/or collaborate on, participate in, or were included in projects with your child.
 We will not collect, use, or disclose any such information from your child if you do not consent.
-If you do not provide consent to the collection of your child’s personal information as described above, your child will not be able to save media created at preseason promotional events or register for camp, and we will delete your online contact information from our records if it was provided by your child, and/or will not use your online contact information for the purposes stated in this notice.
-At any time, you may refuse to permit 1) your child’s participation in Steve & Kate’s Camp (including the Studio programs), 2) your child’s participation in preseason promotional events that Steve & Kate’s Camp hosts or participates in, 3) further use of your information or your child’s information by Steve & Kate’s Camp, or 4) further contact with your child, and request that we delete your information or your child’s information.
-To exercise any of your rights, please email us at firstname.lastname@example.org, call us at 415-389-4537, or write us at Steve & Kate’s Camp, 150 Pacific Avenue, San Francisco, CA 94111.
+If you do not provide consent to the collection of your child’s personal information as described above, your child will not be able to register for Camp, and we will delete your online contact information from our records if it was provided by your child, and/or will not use your online contact information for the purposes stated in this notice.
+At any time, you may refuse to permit: 1) your child’s participation in Camp (including online sessions and/or the camp activities); 2) further use of your information or your child’s information by the Camp; or 3) further contact with your child, and request that we delete your information and/or your child’s information.
+To exercise any of your rights, please email us at firstname.lastname@example.org, call us at 415-389-5437, or write us at 58 West Portal Ave., PMB #800, San Francisco, CA 94127.